What you need to do for CIL

 - If, prior to the CIL liable date (defined below), any buildings to be demolished or converted change in their eligibility to be deducted from your CIL liability.
 For example, if existing buildings that were "in use" for a continuous period of at least six months cease to be "in use" or, conversely, are brought into use

-If you do not complete all the necessary forms before you start development you are not eligible to request a review or appeal against our assessment of your CIL liability and you may be subject to additional surcharges.
-If you are uncertain about which forms you need to complete please contact us before you intend to start development to avoid any unnecessary expense.
+If you do not complete all the necessary forms before you start development you will no longer be eligible to request a review or appeal against our assessment of your CIL liability and you will be subject to additional surcharges and late payment interest.
+If you are uncertain about which forms you need to complete please contact the CIL team before you intend to start development, to avoid any unnecessary expense.

 CIL liable date